tpluscode/Nancy.ModelPostprocess.Fody/readme.md

 # This is an add-in for [Fody](https://github.com/Fody/Fody/)

-It extends [Nancy](https://github.com/NancyFx/Nancy/) with a way to modify models after a rout has been executed, but before they are serialized
+It extends [Nancy](https://github.com/NancyFx/Nancy/) with a way to modify models after a route has been executed, but before they are serialized

 # Nuget